Everything you need to know about TEFL, TESOL, TESL and CELTA

-There is no single global accrediting body for TEFL courses.
-Some of the more well-known and reputable accrediting bodies include:
+There is no single global accrediting body for TEFL courses, choose from one of the more well-known and reputable accrediting bodies:

-Typically, the English online teaching qualification courses tend to range between 100 and 120 hours in total, with six to eight hours of observed and graded teaching practice.
+Consider the duration of the course, ranging from weekend programs to month-long intensive training.
+Typically, English online teaching qualification courses tend to range between 100 - 120 hours in total, with six to eight hours of observed and graded teaching practice.

-Do you have a dedicated tutor with timeous feedback parameters in place so you can keep progressing without being hindered by tardy response times?
+Having a dedicated tutor with timeous feedback parameters in place will help you to keep progressing without being hindered by tardy response times.

-CELTA courses are the priciest and most coveted.
-A CELTA certification can cost anywhere from USD1,500 to USD2,700, depending on the provider.
+CELTA courses tend to be more expensive, and can cost anywhere from $1,500 USD to $2,700 USD, depending on the provider.